 Student Budget – How to Set It Correctly?

-Inflation also burdens students this year.
-The annual rate rose to 11.8% in April 2022, becoming Slovakia’s highest inflation rate in 17 years.
-Prices of food, petrol, utilities, and accommodation have risen, potentially troubling students in particular, as many of them already have a limited budget for regular expenses.
+Inflation continues to burden students this year as well.
+The annual inflation rate in Slovakia fell to 6.9% in November 2023, still being one of the highest rates of inflation among EU countries.
+Prices of food, petrol, utilities, and accommodation have risen.
+Students can be particularly vulnerable to such price increases, as many of them already have a limited budget for regular expenses.

 I experienced similar situations at the beginning of my studies, so I decided to bring other fellow students tips on how to manage a personal budget while studying.
 The period of high inflation only reinforces our need to be in control of our personal finance.
 With the correct financial setup, even high inflation can be survived.